|Nutrition Facts (per serving)|

 In the casserole dish, combine the bell pepper, onion, garlic, white wine vinegar, caraway seeds, brown sugar, and the sliced sausage.
 Mix gently.

-Cover the dish with foil or a lid and bake it at 350 F until the casserole is heated through and bubbly, about 35 to 40 minutes.
+Cover the dish with aluminum foil or a lid and bake until the casserole is heated through and bubbly, 35 to 40 minutes.

-Serve your sausage and sauerkraut casserole hot.
-Refrigerate any leftovers.
+Serve your sausage and sauerkraut casserole hot and enjoy.